-Our objectives are to obtain reasonable assurance about whether the financial statements at a whole are free from material imisstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high-level of assurance, but is not a guarantee that an audit conducted in accordance with the ISA will always detect a material misstatement when it exists.
-Misstatement can arise from fraud or error and are considered material find vioually or in the aggregate they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
+Our objectives are to obtain reasonable accurance about whether the financial statements at a whole are free from material misstatement whether due to fraudic remoriand to issue an auditors report that includes our obin on Reasonable assurance is a high level of assurance but sinot a guarantee that an audit conducted in accordance with the IAW is aways detect a material misstatement when tievists.
+Misstatements can arise from fraudion error and are considered material findividually on in the aggregate they could reasonably be evolected to influence the economic decisions of steers taken on the basis of these financial statements.

-During the performance of our audit, we combly with the legal regulatory and normative framework as applicable to the audit of consolidated francial statements in Beigium.
+During the performance of our audit, we combly with the legal regulator, and normative framework as applicable to the audit of contolidated francial statements in Beigium.

-At part of an audit in accordance with ISA, we exercise professional judgment and maintain professional skepticism throughout the audit
+As part of an audit in accordance with DA, we every se professional augment and maintain professional skepticism throughout the audit.